-The Jets would have to improve one notch above where they are now to do so, but evidence suggests it could be worth a stab.
+The Jets would have to improve one notch above where they are now to make the playoffs, but evidence suggests it could be worth a shot.

 Getting past New England and staying healthy

-New England limped into the playoffs, getting beaten at home by the Miami Dolphins on the last game of the season and then by the Tennessee Titans in the opening round.
+New England limped into the playoffs, getting beaten at home by the Miami Dolphins in the last game of the season and then by the Tennessee Titans in the opening round.